 To determine which direction to take the product, there were many factors at play, most of which I can't disclose here.
 After deciding on the core product idea to go forward with, a talent management system for the contingent workforce, we needed to build out the team and resources and bring this product to life, while also redesigning and fixing the issues with the current platform.

 At this point, we were over the initial bumps in getting the work started.
 Around this time, I began to plan for 2020.
-I developed a report on the State of Design within YOSS, which included a proposal to move remote and build a remote team.
+I developed a report on the State of Design within YOSS, which included a proposal to move remote and build a flexible, remote team.
 This proposal was approved, and as a result, our CEO also decided to move Marketing under my leadership as well, so I set forth leading several workshops on marketing strategy.

 User experience design